hypermodeinc/modus/hmruntime/README.md

 ## Building

-To build the server, run the `build.sh` script.
+To build the Hypermode runtime server: `go build`
-This will generate the required protobuf stubs, then compile the program.

 ## Running

 - To run the compiled program, invoke the `hmruntime` binary.
-- To run from code (while developing), use `go run main.go` instead.
+- To run from code (while developing), use `go run .` instead.

 ## Notes